Quick and Comforting Chicken Noodle Soup

-As we all know, chicken noodle soup is good for the soul, especially on those cold and rainy days.
-Well, rather than writing about it, I'd rather be eating it!
-It's very easy to make too.
+Well, rather than writing about this delicious hot bowl of goodness, I'd rather be eating it!
+Thankfully, it's very easy to make too.

-Carrots, onion, celery... this mirepoix mix is at the heart of the recipe.
+Carrots, onion, celery... the classic mirepoix mix is at the heart of the recipe.

 • 1/4 cup dehydrated carrots